-Expect to see affordable prices for the Canon FD 100mm f/2.8.
-There is also a 100mm f/4 macro version of the lens.
-It will probably cost more and is not a good choice for portraits as it should be stopped down.
+Anticipate very low prices for the Canon FD 100mm f/2.8.
+There’s also a 100mm f/4 macro version of the lens.
+It is going to be more expensive and is not the best choice for portraits as it ought to be stopped down.

 Alternative Telephoto Lenses

 AE-1 Program Zoom Lenses

 Canon FD 35-105mm f/3.5 & Vivitar Series 1 70-210mm f/3.5

-Be aware that all of these are older zoom lenses.
+Bear in mind that all of these are older zoom lenses.

-- Image output will most likely not be sharp when shot wide open.
+- Image quality will not be good when shot wide open.

-- Zooms are physically larger and generally weigh more than prime lenses.
+- Zoom lenses are larger and generally heavier than primes.